Material Issues

 Beverage / leaf factory audit rate: 100%

-Contribution to Sustainable Domestic Agriculture Evolution of a unique world-class agricultural mosdel
+Contribution to Sustainable Agriculture Evolution of a unique world-class agricultural mosdel

 Area developed through the Tea-Producing Region Development Project